maximesunnen/flowFate/README.md

 ### Usage for users part of the University of Luxembourg

-Users having access to the network of the University of Luxembourg do not need to install R or R Studio.
-Use the following link instead: https://shiny-server.uni.lu/app/flowfate.
+Users having access to the network of the University of Luxembourg do not need to install R or R Studio but can use the following link instead: https://shiny-server.uni.lu/app/flowfate.

 The app looks like: